extremq/configurable-neural-network/README.md

 # Configurable neural network
 This is an example of a configurable neural network.

+The dataset I've tested is the popular MNIST digits dataset.

 By configurable I mean that you can set how many hidden layers the model should have and specify the amount of nodes on each layer.